SIVANESH44/The-Hero-Voice-Assistant/README.md

 # The-Hero-Voice-Assistant
-A Personal Assistant that can perform various tasks by listening to your commands and to make your life easier
+A Personal Assistant that can perform various tasks by listening to your commands and to make your life easier To start the application install the required packages and run the "GUIASSISTANT.py" file

 # Capabilities
 1. Game (eg, Rock Paper Scissor with GUI)